Providing peaceful resolutions Paving paths to a fresh start

 What Should You Know Before Seeking a Divorce in California?

-Our Campbell divorce lawyers serving San Jose, CA want all clients to know what to expect from the divorce process in Santa Clara County.
+Our Campbell divorce lawyers serving San Jose, CA, want all clients to know what to expect from the divorce process in Santa Clara County.
 The first detail to know is that California is a no-fault divorce state.
 This means you do not need to prove fault or say why you want to leave your spouse.
-When you fill out the petition for divorce, you can state that there are irreconcilable differences.
+When you fill out the divorce petition, you can state that there are irreconcilable differences.

 Once you file this form with the court and request that your spouse be served with the paperwork, you’ve started the first step toward divorce.
 Note that you can be granted a divorce even if your spouse does not want one.
 However, you or your spouse must have been a resident of California for at least six months before filing.
 Additionally, to file in Santa Clara County, one of you must have been a resident of this county for at least three months.